gerdzhikov/BE-foundation-calendar/README.md

-echo # BE-foundation-calendar
+# BE-foundation-calendar

-echo
-echo *DEPRECATED*
+*DEPRECATED*

-echo
-echo Here only for compatibility reasons
+Here only for compatibility reasons